iai-callgrind/iai-callgrind/README.md

 ### Flamegraphs

-Flamegraphs are opt-in and can be created if you pass a `FlamegraphConfig` to the `BinaryBenchmarkConfig`, `Run` or `LibraryBenchmarkConfig`.
+Flamegraphs are opt-in and can be created if you pass a `FlamegraphConfig` to the `BinaryBenchmarkConfig` or `LibraryBenchmarkConfig`.
 Callgrind flamegraphs are meant as a complement to valgrind's visualization tools `callgrind_annotate` and `kcachegrind`.

 Callgrind flamegraphs show the inclusive costs for functions and a single